OOP2018/contacts-lite/README.md

 ```
 # The URL for your database
 jdbc.url = jdbc:h2:/home/jim/h2/contacts
 # The JDBC Driver file.
-This really isn't needed.
+This usually isn't needed.
 jdbc.driver = org.h2.Driver
 # The database user name and password, needed for a client-server database.
 jdbc.user =